-MLAW 681 International Development and the Rule of Law (2) Rule of law principles and how to apply the principles to form and fortify the legal culture and institutions in developing nation-states.
+MLAW 681 International Development and the Rule of Law (3) Rule of law principles and how to apply the principles to form and fortify the legal culture and institutions in developing nation-states.
 How economic structures, the security environment, and cultural and religious views impact law-making and enforcement.
+Cross-listed with LAW 710.